plamber/plamber.github.io/_posts/2020-01-09-How-do-I-authenticate-against-Azure-AD-using-React-SPA-and-ASP-NET-Core.md

 tags: [Development, AzureAD, React, ASPNET.CORE]
 featured: false
 ---
-Microsoft is evolving the Azure Active Direcotry (v1.0) endpoints into the new Microsoft identity platform (v2.0).
-You should definitely give it a try and consider a move to this new platform.
-This [this article](https://docs.microsoft.com/en-us/azure/active-directory/develop/azure-ad-endpoint-comparison) if you are interested to understand more and identify the main reasons of peforming the switch.
+Microsoft is evolving the Azure Active Directory (v1.0) endpoints into the new Microsoft identity platform (v2.0).
+You should give it a try and consider a move to this new platform.
+[This article](https://docs.microsoft.com/en-us/azure/active-directory/develop/azure-ad-endpoint-comparison) if you are interested to understand more and identify the main reasons for performing the switch.

-From a software development perspective you used ADAL (Azure Active Directory Library) to help you getting authenticated against the old Azure Active Directory (v1.0) services.
+From a software development perspective, you used ADAL (Azure Active Directory Library) to help you get authenticated against the old Azure Active Directory (v1.0) services.
 If you want to integrate your application with the Microsoft identity platform (v2.0), you can use MSAL (Microsoft Authentication Library) instead.
 An overview of MSAL is given [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview).

 ## The scenario
-I wanted to implement both, an ASP.NET Core project to act as an API backend, and a standard CRA React project to act as a UI, but with the convenience of hosting both in a single app project that can be build and published as a single unit.
+I wanted to implement both, an ASP.NET Core project to act as an API backend, and a standard CRA React project to act as a UI, but with the convenience of hosting both in a single app project that can be built and published as a single unit.
-The authentication has to be handled on client-side forcing the user to authenticate once accessing any page.
-Once authenitcated, I wanted to provide simple user information about the logged-in user using Microsoft Graph.
+The authentication has to be handled on the client-side forcing the user to authenticate once accessing any page.
+Once authenticated, I wanted to provide simple user information about the logged-in user using Microsoft Graph.

 You can find the results of this project in [this GitHub](https://github.com/plamber/MSAL-Authenticationsamples/tree/master/MSAL-Authenticationsamples/AAD-React-AspNetCore).
 I used the existing [React project template with ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/client-side/spa/react?view=aspnetcore-3.1&tabs=visual-studio) as a foundation for my project.